defra-design/design/README.md

 Service design supports digital design to ensure benefits can be realised

- * Reduces risk by ensuring the right problem is solved
+ * reduces risk by ensuring the right problem is solved
- * Creates efficiencies by identifying service siloes, duplication and proliferation
+ * creates efficiencies by identifying service siloes, duplication and proliferation
- * Ensures user and stakeholder outcomes are designed into the service
+ * ensures user and stakeholder outcomes are designed into the service